sheepsheeperton/jobmatchnow-ios/TECHNICAL_DOCUMENTATION.md

 ---

-*This documentation reflects the state of the codebase as of November 30, 2025.
+*This documentation reflects the state of the codebase as of December 7, 2025.
 For the latest changes, see git commit history.*